American Heart Month

 • In 2015, 21.4% of Asian American or Pacific Islanders, and 20.3% of Hispanics died of heart disease.

-• In 2015, approximately 18.3% of American Indians or Alaskan Natives dies of heart disease.
+• In 2015, approximately 18.3% of American Indians or Alaska Natives died of heart disease.

 Observing American Heart Month

-Every year, POTUS (President of the United States) issues a proclamation that designates February as American Heart Month.
-There is also an invitation extended to the chief executive officers of all U.S possessions, territories, and States to make a similar proclamation.
+Every year, the POTUS (President of the United States) issues a proclamation that designates February as American Heart Month.
+An invitation is also extended to the chief executive officers of all U.S. possessions, territories, and states to make a similar proclamation.

-The American Heart Association also runs a campaign during this month that attempts to raise the public’s awareness about heart disease and the measures that people can take to lower their risk of a significant cardiac event.
-One way that’s done is through the hashtag #AmericanHeartMonth used on social media.
+The American Heart Association runs a campaign during this month to raise public awareness about heart disease and the measures people can take to lower their risk of a significant cardiac event.
+One way this is done is through the hashtag #AmericanHeartMonth used on social media.
 Many private organizations also host events, as do clinics and hospitals all over the country.

 When is it?